-The required reading is indicated as such, but you will also find recommended readings which are not required for class.
-The recommended readings list only serves as orientation in case that you intend to delve deeper into the particular research topic.
-All required texts for the sessions of the seminar can be found on ILIAS.
+The required reading is indicated as such, but you will also find recommended readings that are not required for class.
+The recommended readings list only serves as orientation in case you intend to delve deeper into the particular research topic.
+All required texts for the sessions of the seminar can be found on SCIEBO.
+Download link: https://uni-koeln.sciebo.de/login username: darslan4@uni-koeln.de password: POLS2021